Our Mission

 Brenda Hillman, from In A Few Minutes/Before Later

 Taos Journal of Poetry, is an online journal of International Poetry, co-founded and edited by Catherine Strisik and Veronica Golos in 2011.
 For nine years we developed the journal into an internationally recognized publication of poetry with translations/ languages of origins from poets across the globe, including both educational essays, book reviews, interviews, and highly recognized artists’ and photographers’ artwork.
 In 2020, poet and educator, Robin Shawver held the reigns following closely Taos Journal’s mission.
-Now, after a three-year hiatus, Taos Journal of Poetry is again very much alive edited by Catherine Strisik who is assisted when in need by a tremendous group of Editorial Advisors.
+Today, Taos Journal of Poetry is edited by Catherine Strisik who is assisted when in need by a tremendous group of Editorial Advisors.

 Seshat, whose image introduces the journal, is the Ancient Egyptian goddess of wisdom, knowledge, and writing.
 She was known by the epithet “Mistress of the House of Books” because she looked after the library of the gods and was the patron of all earthly libraries.
 She was also patron of all forms of writing.